neeasade/dotfiles/README.md

 ```
 for i in $(cat depends.txt); do <your package manager install command here> $i; done
 ```
 this is independent per target directory.
 This list has only been tested with Arch Linux and there are a number of packages that live in the AUR.
-I have tried to include only packages that make up most of the WM experience(for example ranger and qutebrowser are not in the depends.txt)
-There is a script at the top level named setup.sh - this will populate any git submodules(eg for vim/tmux/other package managers) and also install everything in the depends.txt files.
+There is a script at the top level named setup.sh - this will populate any git submodules(eg for vim/tmux/other package managers) and also install everything in the depends.txt files(assumes yaourt).

 ##Management
 These files are managed with GNU [stow](http://www.gnu.org/software/stow/manual/stow.html), which should be available via your package manager of choice.
 Stow is a symlink-farm management program.
 It allows for mass symlinking out of a 'master' directory(Here you can see I use the users home directory and the root('/') directory.
 The deploy scripts in these directories run stow with a target parent directory indicated by name. if you are reading this you are probably interested in only the dotfiles for your home directory.
 The deploy scripts handle file conflict, stopping if there is an existing file in a place where a symlink would go.
 If the force flag is set with a deploy script and it finds conflicts, it will store the original files in a directory here should you still need them.